 In his autobiography, Benjamin Franklin recounted that members of his family were Bible readers at the very beginning of the Reformation in England, when it was illegal to have an English Bible.
 His ancestors hid the Bible under a stool, then placed the stool on a lap and turned the stool over to read the Scriptures.
 The Dunham Bible Museum exhibits include a diorama of Franklin’s great, great grandfather with the Bible under the stool ready to be read.

 The Bible translation begun in Geneva under Queen Mary I was completed and published during the early reign of Queen Elizabeth I. It was the first English Bible to be translated entirely from the original languages of Hebrew, Aramaic, and Greek.
 A study Bible with notes for ordinary individuals, the Geneva Bible was the first English Bible with verse divisions.
-It was the version used by Shakespeare, John Bunyan, and the earliest settlers in America.
+It was the version used by Shakespeare and the earliest settlers in America.
 The Geneva Bible is sometimes called the “Breeches Bible”, since Genesis 3:7 said Adam and Eve, “knew they were naked, and they sewed fig tree leaves together and made themselves breeches.”
-Read the Geneva Bible’s Preface, Incomparable Treasures of the Holy Scriptures, and How to profit in reading of the Holy Scriptures.
+Read the Geneva Bible’s Preface, Incomparable Treasures of the Holy Scriptures, Summe of the whole Scripture, and How to profit in reading of the Holy Scriptures.

 Bishops’ Bible, 1572.